GDPR and Using the Salesforce Individual Object

 Salesforce GDPR, Individual record with Contact field

-To enable the use of Individual: Setup>Data Protection and Privacy>Edit>Make data protection details available in records>Save Once you have saved, add the Individual field to Lead, Contact, or Person Account page layouts.
+To enable the use of Individual: Setup>Data Protection and Privacy>Edit>Make data protection details available in records>Save

 Salesforce GDPR, data protection and privacy setup setting to enable Individual object

-Visibility: To make the Individual object tab available to your users, go to Setup>Profiles>Select a Profile>Object Settings>Individuals>Tab Settings>Default On>Save From here you can also customize object and field permissions for the profile.
+From here you can also customize object and field permissions for the profile.
 Repeat this process for all profiles that will need access to Individuals.

 Salesforce GDPR, enable Individual page layout for User Profiles

-Using the Individual object:
+Using the Individual Object

 Once enabled, Individual records need to be created and then related to Contact, Lead, Person Account, Community User, and/or any relevant custom object records.
 As a customer’s preferences change, the Individual records will need to be updated, and action taken by your organization to honor the new preferences.